Regular or Temporary Position

 Employees should direct their questions about working a flexible schedule to their immediate supervisor.
 Employees may also refer to Business Office Memorandum No. 178, Flexible Work Schedules for Biweekly-Paid Staff and Operations/Technical Assistants as Subject to the Fair Labor Standards Act (VPBS 178).

-The basic payroll period for clerical and service staff members consists of two weeks, Monday (12:01 a.m.) through the following second Sunday (midnight).
+The basic payroll period for clerical and service and operations/technical staff members consists of two weeks, Monday (12:01 a.m.) through the following second Sunday (midnight).
 Due to the business needs of an employee´s department, however, an employee´s payroll period may be different.
 Employees should discuss any questions they may have concerning their payroll period with their immediate supervisor or contact payroll services.